SivyerLab/pystim/docs/source/installguide.rst

 not work.

 #.
 Install `Miniconda`_.
 Two important options during install must be adhered to: Check the option to add conda to
-   your PATH, and select the option to install conda only for the local user, NOT all users.
+   your PATH environment variable, and select the option to install conda only for the local user, NOT all users.

 #.
 Install `Git`_ (version control tool).
 Make sure to select the option to add git to your PATH variable
    ("Git from the command line and also from 3rd-party software").